1. Title: Awards of council terms of reference policy

 6.5 Supporting documentation for the nomination shall contain biographical details of the nominee and information appointments, membership of learned societies (and any office held), and a list of publications etc.

 6.6 Each nomination requires the nominator to substantiate their recommendation with a clear demonstrable reason for the award.
 Any nomination which does not fulfil this requirement will be returned to the nominator for further documentation.

-6.7 All nominations for College awards must be received by the Secretariat by 5:00pm on the closing date, which shall be in June, the date being subject to Committee and Council approval.
+6.7 All nominations for College awards must be received by the Secretariat by 5:00pm on the closing date, which shall be in June, the date being subject to Committee and RACGP Board approval.
 Any nominations received after the specified date or received with incomplete documentation will not be considered.

-6.9 Following the Committee’s assessment of the shortlisted nominees and its selections, the names of the proposed recipients will be presented to Council for endorsement.
-Approval by three quarters of Councillors present and voting at the Council meeting must be received.
+6.9 Following the Committee’s assessment of the shortlisted nominees and its selections, the names of the proposed recipients will be presented to the RACGP Board for endorsement.
+Approval by three quarters of RACGP Board members present and voting at the Board meeting must be received.

-6.10 On conclusion of the Council meeting, the Chair of the Committee will telephone and inform the chosen award recipients.
-A further letter of confirmation from the Chair will also be forwarded to the recipient within five (5) business days following the Council meeting.
+6.10 On conclusion of the RACGP Board meeting, the Chair of the Committee will telephone and inform the chosen award recipients.
+A further letter of confirmation from the Chair will also be forwarded to the recipient within five (5) business days following the RACGP Board meeting.

-6.11 Following the endorsement of Council, the Secretariat will liaise with the organiser of the meeting or occasion where the award presentation will take place to make arrangements for the presentation ceremony.
+6.11 Following the endorsement of the RACGP Board, the Secretariat will liaise with the organiser of the meeting or occasion where the award presentation will take place to make arrangements for the presentation ceremony.

 6.12 One nominator may be required to provide a citation of 200 words to be read at the presentation of the award.
 The nominator may request another person or persons to write the citation on his or her behalf.
 These citations will be forwarded to the Chair.
 Upon receipt of the citations, the Chair will forward these to the person or persons responsible for organising the award ceremony.